-It is important to note that all departmental funding includes internal support functions (i.e. indirect costs) which, by their nature, are not directly attributed to a performance measure, and essany role.
+^{}It is important to note that all departmental funding includes internal support functions (i.e. indirect costs) which, by their nature, are not directly attributed to a performance measure, even though they serve a necessary role.
 As such, not all services have a correlated performance measure.
 Additionally, the performance measures contained in the table above may not reflect all of the measures tracked by the department.

-Prior to January 1, 2022, a pilot program will be created that dispatches a co-responder team of both law enforcement and behavior health specialist to some mental health calls.
+^{}Prior to January 1, 2022, a pilot program will be created that dispatches a co-responder team of both law enforcement and behavior health specialist to some mental health calls.
 Performance measures will be created at that time.